 The COVID-19 Emergency Eviction and Foreclosure Prevention Act of 2020 ensures New York renters and homeowners impacted by the COVID-19 pandemic can safely remain in their homes.
-The act suspends eviction and foreclosure proceedings for 60 days to give renters and homeowners the opportunity to submit a hardship declaration.
+The act suspends eviction and foreclosure proceedings to give renters and homeowners the opportunity to submit a hardship declaration.
 The moratorium, as well as the Protect Our Small Business Act have been extended to August 31 2021.
 Applications to the Emergency Rental Assistance Program (ERAP) are being accepted.

 If you face eviction or foreclosure from loss of income or increased costs due to the COVID-19 pandemic, select and submit the applicable hardship declaration below.

 New York State Emergency Rental Assistance Program (ERAP) Read More

 The New York State Emergency Rental Assistance Program (ERAP) provides economic relief to low and moderate-income households at risk of experiencing homelessness or housing instability by providing rental arrears, temporary rental assistance, and utility arrears assistance.
 Applications will be accepted starting June 1, 2021, at 9 a.m.

 Declaration of Hardship (Renters) Read More

 Renters who have lost income, are unable to pay increased costs, or are unable to move without significant risk to their health or the health of a family member, can declare hardship and protect themselves against eviction until August 31, 2021.